projectnoa/projectnoa/README.md

   Dev Resources, Tools, and Insights for the Creators of Our Tomorrow.

   https://www.ajourneyforwisdom.com
-  Lifelong Learners, Smashing Self-Doubt and Shitty Mindsets.
+  Lifelong Learner, Smashing Self-Doubt and Shitty Mindsets.